 This year, connected TV impressively surpassed mobile in digital video ad impressions.
-While some advertisers are ready to take the leap, others are a bit hesitant thanks to myths and misconceptions that have been circulating CTV advertising and OTT marketing.
+While some advertisers are ready to take the leap, others are a bit hesitant, thanks to myths and misconceptions that have been circulating about CTV advertising and OTT marketing.

 We’re here to debunk those myths, so you have the most accurate information to make decisions on your marketing strategy.

 Myth #1 – CTV advertising is too complex to understand.

 It’s common for advertisers to shy away from connected TV advertising because they are not sure what it is or how it works.
 But it’s actually surprisingly simple.
 Connected TV is just television, delivered differently.

 However, understanding CTV is not too difficult of a challenge to overcome.
 Moblyft is here to help you navigate the complex ecosystem and break down the complexities surrounding CTV and OTT marketing.

 To put it simply, the purchase of premium access to highly targeted audiences guarantees that your content is served to the exact people you want to see it, at the right time.
 You also have the benefit of knowing your ad’s reach, engagement, and conversions, all in a single place – something not found on linear television channels.